5 Basic Facts about Lee Strasberg

 #2: Strasberg Learned (Indirectly) From the Master, Konstantin Stanislavski

-Like most modern acting teachers, Strasberg derived much of his teachers from the master himself, Konstanstin Stanislavski, who is widely considered the father of modern acting in the western world.
+Like most modern acting teachers, Strasberg derived much of his teachings from the master himself, Konstanstin Stanislavski, who is widely considered the father of modern acting in the western world.
 Strasberg was inspired by Stanislavski after the Moscow Art Theatre toured the United States in 1923.

 Strasberg never trained directly under Stanislavski.
 However, he did study under pupils of Stanislavski, particularly Maria Ouspenskaya and Richard Boleslavsky.
 These disciples of Stanislavski emigrated to the US to “spread the gospel”, so to speak.
 They set up an acting school, the American Laboratory Theatre, where they taught actors what they learned under Stanislavski.
 Strasberg was one of their students.